-You should also have a beta-tester program where testers opt to use less stable early releases for a great early warning system.
+You should also have a beta-tester program where testers opt to use less stable early releases and provide you with an early-warning system.

 Feature flags allow you to enable or disable features in your application.
 They’re great for developing new features – i.e. when you release a new feature and something goes wrong, you can disable it without having to put out another release.

-Never release just before a break – i.e. . weekends, holidays, vacations, conferences ect… When something goes wrong…and it will…breaks over!
+Never release just before a break – i.e. . weekends, holidays, vacations, conferences ect…because when something goes wrong…and it will…breaks over!

 The Update Killswitch

-Do NOT take killswitches lightly – you’re also killing a lot of goodwill with your users when you activate them.
-However, they’re good to implant into your code just in case, for peace of mind.
-It’s better to have it and not use it, than not have it and need it.
+Do NOT take killswitches lightly – using them too frequently could also kill goodwill with your users.
+However, they’re good to have at the ready, just in case; it’s better to have it and not use it, than not have it and need it.

 Ignore the Little Things